exercism/python/CONTRIBUTING.md

 - Practice Exercise **Test Suits** for many practice exercises are similarly [auto-generated][##Auto-Generated Test Files and Test Templates] from data in [problem specifications][problem-specifications].
   - Any changes to them need to be proposed/discussed in the `problem-specifications` repository and approved by **3 track maintainers**, since changes could potentially affect many (_or all_) exercism language tracks.
-  - If Python-specific test changes become necessary, they can be appended to the exercise `tests.toml` file.   📛&nbsp;[**Please file an issue**][open-an-issue]&nbsp;📛 &nbsp; and check with maintainers before adding any Python-specific tests.
+  - If Python-specific test changes become necessary, they can be appended to the exercise `tests.toml` file.
+  - 📛&nbsp;[ **Please file an issue**][open-an-issue]&nbsp;📛 &nbsp;and check with maintainers before adding any Python-specific tests.

 <br>